XboxReplay/xboxlive-auth/docs/03-Experimental.md

 -   Have limited support or documentation
 -   Behave differently across different environments

-### Rate Limiting

-Device token generation may be subject to rate limiting.
-Implement proper retry logic and caching when possible.

 ### Security Implications

 Device tokens contain device-specific information.
 While these are "dummy" tokens, be mindful of how you store and transmit them.